 Though Mercedes has already paid nearly a billion dollars in fines and issued recalls in response to the same emissions matter in Europe, the governmental probe and class action in the United States was largely unreported by the media.

 Mercedes-Benz Diesel vehicles impacted by the scandal involve a wide range of BlueTEC diesel-based models.
 While these vehicles differ in overall performance and style, each is alleged to have a ‘cheat device’ or emissions software installed that conceals the actual contents of their exhaust, jeopardizing the health of the driver and the environment.

-According to the class action complaints under review in the courts, Mercedes-Benz is alleged to have manufactured vehicles that do not meet emissions standards.
+According to the class action complaints under review in the courts, Mercedes-Benz was alleged to have manufactured vehicles that do not meet emissions standards.
 That failure to meet requirements is not due to minor errors but, instead, major violations.
 Emissions scandals do not involve nitpicking; each of the emission scandals which have been resolved already involve Nitrogen Oxide (NOx) releases that significantly exceed standards the manufacturer has claimed and informed owners the vehicles will comply with.
-So when Mercedes-Benz is alleged to have manufactured vehicles that exceed emission levels by as much as 83x the legal limit, this is not a minor mistake or lapse in programming.
-Such an excess amount of emissions will not be treated as a minor mistake, which apparently is why litigation in Europe against the manufacturer has proceeded aggressively despite some initial delays in the United States.

 What’s the Harm?